Harry Carey Ranch Survey.

 LW2142d - Upper Garage.

-Actor Harry Carey (Sr.) established a rancho at the mouth of San Francisquito Canyon in the late 1910s.
+Actor Harry Carey (Sr.) acquired a homestead at the mouth of San Francisquito Canyon in 1916 and established a rancho.
 The ranch included the Carey's wooden ranch home

-as well as several outbuildings and the Harry Carey Trading Post, which was a tourist attraction that included billed entertainment from Native American and other performers,
+as well as several outbuildings and the Harry Carey Trading Post, which was a tourist attraction that included billed entertainment from Navajo Indians and other performers,

 along with a store that sold Western and Indian curios.
 The ranch was occasionally used for filming.
 The Careys'

-son, Harry Carey Jr., who would follow in his father's acting footsteps, was born in the Carey ranch home in 1921.
+son, Harry Carey Jr. (Dobe), who would follow in his father's acting footsteps, was born in the Carey ranch home in 1921.

 elevation and survived the flood, only to burn down in 1932.
 The Careys replaced it by building a Spanish adobe home, which they sold with the